 In 1835, Charles Darwin visited the islands for five weeks.
 His observations formed the basis for his book The Origin Of Species.
 I second the feeling he expressed in his book The Voyage of the Beagle:

 It is easy to specify the individual objects of admiration in these grand scenes; but it is not possible to give an adequate idea of the higher feelings of wonders, astonishment and devotion, which fill and elevate the mind.

 No doubt that, at the core, Coen and I will remain land cruisers, but we would certainly opt for another sea cruise again.

-Check it Out: Our Landcruising Adventure Throw Pillow Collection
+Check it out: the Landcruising Adventure Cotton-Bag Collection

 Stay up to Date